Maktm/TALK/README.md

 All of these TODOs are specific to this branch (i.e. UI improvement, [issue #5](https://github.com/Maktm/TALK/issues/5)):

 * Create an activity for when you open the app for the first time
-* Add the transitions for the main menu
+* Add the slide animation to the main activity (to the main menu activity)